 Mitchell L. Gordon

 I'm a computer science PhD student at Stanford University in the HCI group, advised by Michael Bernstein and James Landay.
 I've interned at Google (2014, 2015, 2016, 2017), Apple (2018), and CMU (2014).
-I completed my B.S. in computer science at the University of Rochester in 2016, where I was advised by Walter Lasecki, Philip Guo, and Jeffrey Bigham.
+I completed my B.S. in computer science at the University of Rochester in 2016, where I was advised by Philip Guo and Jeffrey Bigham.

 I design social computing and crowdsourcing systems that help make machine learning human-centered.